hub714/multi-region-workshop/lab-5-loadtest/README.md

 * Run AB against the stack in region A to test it is working correctly
 * Run AB against the stack in region B to test it is working correctly
 * Set the Traffic Dials within our Global Accelerator Endpoint group to split traffic 50% to each region
-* Manually failover the Traffic Dial between Regions
+* Manually failover the Traffic Dial between Regions (optional)
 * Artificially "break" the application in one region to force failover by the Global Accelerator